List of ZX Spectrum clones: Bobo64

 The Bobo64 was an advanced Czech computer compatible with the ZX Spectrum, developed by Václav Daněček between 1986 and 1987.
-It has many enhancements over the original ZX Spectrum, including 256×256 graphics with attributes per 8×1 pixels, and 512×256 graphics.
+It has many enhancements over the original ZX Spectrum, including 256×256 graphics with attributes per 8 × 1 pixels, and 512 × 256 graphics.
 Unlike other Czechoslovak home-made ZX Spectrum clones, the Bobo64 gained some popularity, and was built by dozens of enthusiasts.

 Didaktik series

 The Didaktik was a series of home computers produced by Didaktik in Skalica, in the former Czechoslovakia.

 The first model compatible with the ZX Spectrum was the Didaktik Gama, based on the U880 or Zilog Z80 processors and the original ULA chip.
 It was produced in three variants between 1987 and 1989.
-The Gama has a built-in 8255 chip (used for the Kempston joystick, and also as a printer port) and 80KB RAM, adding an alternative memory bank from the address 32768 to 65535.
+The Gama has a built-in 8255 chip (used for the Kempston joystick, and also as a printer port) and 80 KB RAM, adding an alternative memory bank from the address 32768 to 65535.

 The Gama was followed by the cheaper Didaktik M (first variant released in 1990; the second in 1991).
-The model M had a modernised case, Sinclair and Kempston Joystick ports, and a keyboard with cursors and reset key – the design, however, was of lower quality than the Gama.
-Its screen aspect ratio and display timing are different from the original ZX Spectrum because the M uses a different ULA chip, compatible with the Russian clone Baltik.
+The model M had a modernised case, Sinclair and Kempston Joystick ports, and a keyboard with cursors and reset key.
+The design, however, was of lower quality than the Gama.
+Its screen aspect ratio and display timing are different from the original ZX Spectrum because the M uses a different ULA chip, compatible with the Belarusian clone Baltik.
+It ran at 4 MHz.
 The final model was the Didaktik Kompakt (1991) which integrated all previous M hardware with a 3.5″ floppy disk drive.

 Unlike previous versions, the Didaktik 192K was an amateur project, partly combining the hardware of the Didaktik Gama and the ZX Spectrum 128K.

 Krišpín

-The Krišpín was a czechoslovakian clone of the ZX Spectrum, developed by František Kubiš at 1984, a student of EF SVŠT (Electrotechnical Faculty of Slovak Technical University) Bratislava.
+The Krišpín was a Czechoslovak clone of the ZX Spectrum, developed by František Kubiš at 1984, a student of EF SVŠT (Electrotechnical Faculty of Slovak Technical University) Bratislava.
 The ULA was designed using discrete 74xx ICs, which resulted in the screen part of RAM being synchronised perfectly, without CPU blocking.

 MISTRUM

-Another Czechoslovakian clone of the 48K ZX Spectrum, the MISTRUM, was supplied in kit form.
+Another Czechoslovak clone of the 48K ZX Spectrum, the MISTRUM, was supplied in kit form.
 The ROM was modified to include letters with Czech diacritic marks.
-An article on how to build a Mistrum was published in the Czechoslovak amateur radio magazine Amatérské Radio 1/89 – this article has since been translated into English.
+An article on how to build a Mistrum was published in the Czechoslovak amateur radio magazine Amatérské Radio 1/89.